by Jill Eggleton

 This method used in many schools, called ‘Filling Someone’s Bucket,’ is a simple but practical way to nurture the culture of kindness and caring in young students.

-One way to promote social-emotional learning that I particular love is to use stories.
+One way to promote social-emotional learning that I particularly love is to use stories.

 Research suggests that the human brain responds to fictional stories in much the same way that it responds to real-life experiences.
 This makes stories a wonderful way to explore social-emotional learning as we empathize with fictional characters in challenging situations.